-For catering restaurants in Iceland that serves only one dish per day and no other alternative, may serve the 5 organic ingredients distributed monthly, ie. at least 5 meals per month has to be served where the main ingredients in the product must be organic.
+Catering restaurants in Iceland that serves only one dish per day and no other alternative, may serve the 5 organic ingredients distributed monthly, ie. at least 5 meals per month has to be served containing different organic foods and beverages...